 Apart from A cappella projects Florian Helgath’s focus are works for choir and orchestra and symphonic repertoire.
 Upcoming engagements include cooperations with ChorWerk Ruhr and B’Rock Orchestra and Duisburg Philharmonic with music by Berio and Striggio, Bach’s B minor Mass with Zürcher Sing-Akademie and Orchestra La Scintilla as well as A capella concerts including two commissions at World Choir Symposium in Auckland, and guest appearances with The Norwegian Soloists‘ Choir, Netherlands Radio Choir, Choeur de Radio France and BBC Singers.

-Orchestra for ECM Records had been nominated for a Grammy in 2018.
-Coviello Classics lately released the first album with ChorWerk Ruhr featuring Brahms’ Requiem (piano version) as well as Three
+Helgath and the Munich Chamber Orchestra for ECM Records had been nominated for a Grammy in 2018.

 Florian Helgath’s initial experience started as a chorister in his native city with the Regensburger Domspatzen.
 He studied choral conducting at the Hochschule für Musik und Theater in Munich and graduated in 2008 with a Masters Degree.
 Among his most important teachers are Michael Gläser, Stefan Parkman, Dan-Olof Stenlund who influenced him largely in his career as conductor.